 I used to be a cigarette salesman.
 More accurately I had a cigarette vending machine round and some places really did make me laugh.
 I used to service a site in Liverpool and prior to the smoking ban they had a rule that you couldn’t smoke at the bar, in fact there was a white line painted on the floor and smokers could not pass this line.
 So all those who liked to lean against the bar and have a smoke, well they just took two steps back, enjoyed their cigarette, then stepped back up to the bar once they had finished.

-Its interested to chart the progress of anti smoking through my old job.
+It’s interesting to chart the progress of anti smoking through my old job.
 We used to give out a lot of promotional stuff in former days.
 Lambert and Butler bar towels or Rothmans ash trays and so on.
-Once the cigarette publicity ban kicked in promotional items like that were gone.
+Once the cigarette publicity ban kicked in promotional items like that were no longer legal.
 Even on the front of the machine itself there was usually an advertising panel with picture adverts for Benson and Hedges or some other brand. .
 It was replaced by a bland picture of a match and a flame.

 As cigarettes were hit by bigger and bigger taxes, the price of a packet rose steadily.
 In parts of my sales area in Liverpool, drug dealers converted to selling bandit cigarettes.
 No longer were they the scum of society.
 Smokers, particularly those retired or on low incomes, looked on the bandit ciggymen as Robin Hood figures, out to save the oppressed from expensive cigarettes.
 At one pub in Kirkby where my sales were pretty low, a bandit dealer had stooped to selling fake cigarettes which fell apart when lit!
 ‘Steve!’ came the call, ‘can you come and fill our machine up!’
 Easy profits had clearly led to the desire for even easier and bigger takings.